 After back-to-back technical mistakes the article concludes with more nonsense.

 Even without making reputation available on streaming sites, Swift’s debut was enough to top total consumption of the previous three weeks’ Billboard No. 1 albums — from Sam Smith, Kenny Chesney and Niall Horan — by more than 1 million copies each.
 It also doubled that of the year’s second-best debut: Kendrick Lamar’s DAMN. notched 603,000 sales in April.

 Even without making reputation available on streaming sites they say.
 It is thanks to the lack of availability on streaming sites that the album registered such a big splash sales-wise.
 If it was available on streaming platforms the total figure would have been much lower as streams require far more time to be fully converted into album sales.
-In fact, as reputation includes 15 tracks, and 1,500 streams are equivalent to 1 album sale, it requires you to listen to the album in full to account for 1 unit.
+In fact, as reputation includes 15 tracks, and 1,500 streams are equivalent to 1 album sale, it requires you to listen to the album in full 100 times to account for 1 unit.
 With a standard release it is clear that reputation wouldn’t have a 1 million lead over the performance of Sam Smith nor a 2 to 1 advantage over Kendrick Lamar‘s Damn.

 I know it’s very tempting for fans to quickly share these kind of articles as they glorify the results of their favorite artist.
 Sales of reputation are really massive and so there is no need for fake hyperboles to inflate them even more.
 Celebrate what really happened without falling into the trap of lies.